Lata Mangeshkar: Collaboration with other singers

 From the 1940s to the 1970s, Mangeshkar sang duets with Asha Bhosle, Suraiya, Shamshad Begum, Usha Mangeshkar, Kishore Kumar, Mohammed Rafi, Mukesh, Talat Mahmood, Manna Dey, Geeta Dutt, Hemant Kumar, G. M. Durrani, and Mahendra Kapoor.
 In 1964, she sang "Chanda Se Hoga" with P. B. Sreenivas from Main Bhi Ladki Hoon.

 Mukesh died in 1976.
 The 1980s saw the deaths of Mohammed Rafi and Kishore Kumar.
 After their demise, she continued to sing with Shailendra Singh, Shabbir Kumar, Nitin Mukesh (Mukesh's son), Manhar Udhas, Amit Kumar (Kishore Kumar's son), Mohammed Aziz, Suresh Wadkar, S. P. Balasubrahmanyam, and Vinod Rathod.

 In the 1990s, she began singing duets with Roop Kumar Rathod, Hariharan, Pankaj Udhas, Abhijeet, Udit Narayan, and Kumar Sanu.
 Her most notable work of the 90s was Dilwale Dulhania Le Jayenge, with songs such as "Mere Khwabon Mein Jo Aaye", "Ho Gaya Hai Tujhko To Pyaar Sajna", "Tujhe Dekha To Yeh Jana Sanam", and "Mehndi Laga Ke Rakhna".
-She had only done little or no songs with Alka Yagnik, Kavita Krishnamurthy, Anuradha Paudwal, Sadhana Sargam, K. S. Chithra or even Shreya Goshal.
-This is likely because she has mostly done many collabs with male singers than female singers.
+She did little or no songs with Alka Yagnik, Kavita Krishnamurthy, Anuradha Paudwal, Sadhana Sargam, K. S. Chithra or even Shreya Goshal.
+This is likely because she mostly did collabs with male singers.

 In the 2000s, her duets were performed mainly with Udit Narayan and Sonu Nigam.
-2005-06 were the years of her last well-known songs: "Kaise Piya Se" from Bewafa (2005); "Shayad Yehi To Pyaar Hai" from Lucky: No Time for Love (2005) with Adnan Sami; and "Lukka Chhupi" in Rang De Basanti (2006 film) with A. R. Rahman.
+2005 to 2006 were the years of her last well-known songs: "Kaise Piya Se" from Bewafa (2005); "Shayad Yehi To Pyaar Hai" from Lucky: No Time for Love (2005) with Adnan Sami; and "Lukka Chhupi" in Rang De Basanti (2006 film) with A. R. Rahman.
 She sang "Ek Tu Hi Bharosa" from Pukar (2000).
 Other notable songs of this decade were from Veer-Zaara (2004), sung with Udit Narayan, Sonu Nigam, Jagjit Singh, Roop Kumar Rathod, and Gurdas Mann.
 One of her latest songs was "Jeena Hai Kya" from Dunno Y2 (2015).

 Non-singing career

 Music direction

-Lata Mangeshkar composed music for the first time in 1955 for the Marathi movie Ram Ram Pavhane.
-Later in the 1960s, she composed music for following Marathi movies under the pseudonym of Anand Ghan.
+Mangeshkar composed music for the first time in 1955 for the Marathi movie Ram Ram Pavhane.
+In the 1960s, she composed music for following Marathi movies under the pseudonym of Anand Ghan.